 What does this mean for volunteering?

-2. Assess the impact on your volunteering programme and make changes.
-The nature of volunteering has changed and you may decide to suspend your existing volunteering programme at this time.
-You could also consider if/how to flip from volunteering that relies largely on social connection and face-to-face, to volunteering that operates remotely and uses virtual technology.
-See this advice from Befriending Networks.
+2. Assess the ongoing impact on your volunteering programme.
+The nature of volunteering has changed and and for many this has meant suspending your existing volunteering programme.
+For others this has meant changing from volunteering that relies largely on social connection and face-to-face, to volunteering that operates remotely and uses virtual technology (see Befriending Networks).

-4. Consider if and how volunteers can work remotely.
-Volunteers may need to work from home particularly if impacted by school closures and caring responsibilities.
+6. Consider if and how volunteers can work remotely.
+Volunteers may still need to work from home at this time.
 As well as thinking about the work volunteers can complete for your organisation remotely you should determine what considerations have been made around infrastructure, equipment and processes required to allow volunteers to work remotely and the ongoing support they need.

-5. Involve volunteers in planning around volunteering.
+7. Involve volunteers in planning around volunteering.
 Include volunteers in decision-making around plans and policies affecting them.
 Having volunteers at the table will ensure that their concerns are heard and addressed.
-Ask volunteers about their availability to continue volunteering 1) currently, 2) if schools were to close, 3) if self isolated (only if remote volunteering is possible).
-For volunteers who have high availability, ask if they would be willing to increase their volunteering temporarily to help fill gaps (given that they are healthy).
+Ask volunteers about their availability to continue volunteering.
+For volunteers who have high availability, ask if they would be willing to increase their volunteering temporarily to help fill gaps.
 Track responses and keep a database/spreadsheet of volunteers who anticipate availability in certain situations.

-Work with other community stakeholders and TSIs to prioritize programming/services delivered by volunteers and determine where volunteering services should be focused if there is a significant decrease in availability.
+Work with other community stakeholders and TSIs to prioritize programming / services delivered by volunteers and determine where volunteering services should be focused (especially if there is a significant decrease in availability).